livvielin/livvielin.github.io/about.md

 permalink: /about/
 ---

-I'm a software engineer living in San Francisco.
+I&#39;m a software engineer living in San Francisco.

 ### More Information